momenTUM-research-platform/momenTUM-app/src/app/pvt/README.md

 ---

-## Edge case handling
+## Edge cases
-- If the user doesn't react within the maximum reaction time specified in the study, the "missed entry" is repeated, and not thrown away.
+#### 1. The user doesn't react within the maximum time specified in the study file
+- In this case, the entry will be marked as "-1", and the total number of trials will be incremented by 1.
+A message will be shown to the user indicating that his reaction took too long.

-- If the user reacts too early (before the timer is shown), the test will be restarted, meaning the user will have to wait longer than usual.
+#### 2. The user reacts too early (before the timer is shown).
+- In this case, the entry will be marked as "-2", and the total number of trials will be incremented by 1.
+A message will be shown to the user indicating that he reacted too early.
+The test will be restarted.